-Toshiba medium voltage controllers are AC general-purpose NEMA Class E controllers designed for applications at utilization voltages ranging from 2.3 through 6.6 kV.
+Toshiba JK 720 ampere medium voltage controllers are AC general-purpose NEMA Class E controllers designed for applications at utilization voltages ranging from 2.3 through 4.6 kV.
 They are normally used to control motor loads, although other types of loads such as transformers and capacitors are possible.